All Episodes

 The grand prize winners will play golf at Donald Trump's Trump International here in Palm Beach.

-It's a five diamond course rated number one.
+It's a five-diamond course rated number one.

-That's actually gonna happen.
+That's actually going to happen.

-You never he may be there when you it's not By any means predictable, but you never know.
+You never, he may be there when you, it's not by any means predictable, but you never know.

 He's there more often than you would know.

-We had a call from Bakersfield, California, right?
+Now, snurdly, we had a call from Bakersfield, California, right?

 It was Bakersfield.